bitcoin-dot-org/developer.bitcoin.org/reference/rpc/gettxoutproof.rst

 Returns a hex-encoded proof that "txid" was included in a block.

 NOTE: By default this function only works sometimes.
-This is when there is an unspent output in the utxo for this transaction.
+This is when there is an unspent output in the utxo for this transaction and the corresponding block was not pruned.
 To make it always work, you need to maintain a transaction index, using the -txindex command line option or specify the block in which the transaction is included manually (by blockhash).

 Argument #1 - txids
 ~~~~~~~~~~~~~~~~~~~